bespoyasov/refactor-like-a-superhero/manuscript-en/22-cheatsheet.md

 - Designate module guarantees through its public API.
 - Make module communication less coupled:
   - Use messages or events when appropriate;
-  - Apply patterns (e.g. Observer).
+  - Apply patterns (e.g., Observer).
 - Limit the number of module dependencies.
-- Compose data transformations, not side-effects.
+- Compose data transformations instead of side effects.
 - Separate logic from side effects.
 - Separate data from behavior.